 4. A sentimental letter for when you think love has faded

-There are situations in life which rarely have an explanation for how you feel.
-Many a time you might reach a point in your relationship when you think love has faded and there is no way forward.
-How do you write a letter for breaking up with someone you love to express these feelings without hurting them any more than they already are?
+Many a time you might feel stuck in your relationship when you think love has faded and there is no way forward.
+How do you write a letter for breaking out of a loveless relationship, without hurting them any more than they already are?

 I feel like our love has faded over time and our relationship has run its course.
 I know it may feel like it’s sudden but I have been fighting this for a while.
-But my attempts to fall back in love and rekindle the passion I once felt have failed.
-It is sad that I feel this way because I still care about you so much, but I cannot stay in a relationship where I don’t feel the love I should.
+My attempts to fall back in love and rekindle the passion I once felt have failed.
 I will always respect and cherish the love we shared because it was life-changing for me, but I have to move on.
-I can’t keep lying to you or myself and fake something that is not there anymore.
+It is better that we end things while we can still remain friends, instead of faking and dragging the relationship anymore.

 5. A sensitive letter for when you are in a long-distance relationship